 Real versus magic reduces our perception to logic.
 We can thank Aristotle for our binary evaluation of the world.
 By his logic, everything that isn't right is wrong.
 That’s the foundation of our education system.
 The dominance of the left brain devalues the knowledge of the right brain because if it can’t be quantified, it doesn’t matter.

 Years of studying creativity, imagination and thought processes have taught me that there is a universe of possibility between logic’s polar options.
 There can be more than one right answer.
-There is certainly more than one wrong answer.
-There can be wrong answers that eventually lead to better right answers.
-There is more to the world than the extremes of pure science or pure faith.
+There can be more than two right answers.
+There can be dozens of right answers.
+Why not?
+There are certainly multiple wrong answers.
+There is more to the world than the extremes of pure science or pure faith answers.

 It seems that each exist to negate the other.
 In science, provable facts define our perception for decades until overturned by new facts.
 Faith, on the other hand, is faith in the unprovable where the level of piety defines the truth.
 Between these extremes is a much greater realm of perception that is as real as we allow it to be.